kylejones200/psis_4700_applied_ai/webslides/topic_Embeddings.md

 ## The New Generation: Contextual Embeddings

-Transformers changed this.
+Transformers changed this
-Models like BERT create different vectors for the same word in different contexts.
+Models like BERT create different vectors for the same word in different contexts
 Meaning now depends on the sentence

 > Embeddings are mathematical representations of meaning that enable semantic search and similarity comparison.
 They've become foundational to modern AI systems, powering everything from search to recommendations.